ayahariri/Reading-Notes/README.md

 Organizing your information is very essential in order for your content to feel legible.
 You can showcase your content through listings (ordered or unordered) such as the following:

-Best countries to visit during the summertime:
+Best countries to visit during the summertime: (ordered list)
 1. Maldives
 2. Bora Bora
 3. Thailand

-This is an ordered listing, you can also create an unordered listing by adding dashes or stars
+Best countries to visit during the summertime: (unordered list)
 - Maldives
 - Bora Bora
 - Thailand
 You need to make sure you put a space after the number or dash.
+In conclusion, ordered list you will have to type in a number or letter followed by a dot, then a space.
+An unordered list you will have to type in star or dash followed by a space.

 Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by using this criteria:
 Summertime Countries | Winter Countries